gophergala2016/kjkteam/readme.md

 ## Origin story

-Differ is a port of https://github.com/danvk/webdiff to Go.
+Differ is a port of https://github.com/danvk/webdiff from Python to Go.

 ## Download